harrykipper/covid/README.md

 # covid19 in small communities

-A tentative multi-level network based SEIR model of the progression of the COVID19 infection.
+A tentative multi-layer network agent-based model of the progression of the COVID19 infection.

 ## The model